mitchellh/vagrant-google/README.md

 will pull the most recent CentOS 7 image.
 For more info, refer to [Google Image documentation](https://cloud.google.com/compute/docs/images#image_families).
 * `image_project_id` - The ID of the GCP project to search for the `image` or `image_family`.
+  For example: `centos-cloud` for Centos 7/8/Stream image families.
 * `instance_group` - Unmanaged instance group to add the machine to.
 If one doesn't exist it will be created.
 * `instance_ready_timeout` - The number of seconds to wait for the instance